 Directly across from our villa — and right at the top of the hike — we found Santorinimou Restaurant which, as you can see, positively bursts with personality.
 They take a photo of every customer with their nation’s flag (we couldn’t resist adding the Union Jack since we visited Santorini during our move back to the States from London).
 I’d forgotten about the photo until I started putting this post together, and lo and behold, there we were on the July 2015 page of their website.
-I wasn’t drunk, but you’ll have to take my word for it.
+I wasn’t drunk, but from the look on my face, you’ll have to take my word for it.
 If I had been, I would’ve fit in just fine with the vibe there, and I mean that in the best possible way.

 The Many Doorways of Oia